 What is Reading Recovery®?

-The expectation for students in Reading Recovery is that they attend daily sessions, unless ill, and read their chosen books nightly with a parent or caregiver.
-Parents are invited to observe a Reading Recovery session in order to understand the way we support Reading Recovery students.
-Working together yields the best results.
+The expectation for students in Reading Recovery is that they attend daily sessions and read their chosen books nightly with a parent or caregiver.
+Parents are invited to observe a Reading Recovery session in order to understand how Reading Recovery students are supported.
+Reading Recovery is based on a team approach between Reading Recovery teacher, classroom teacher, and the child’s family; working together yields the best results.

 For further information please contact: